rebortg/vyos-eveng/README.md

 5. configure the nodes
 6. run ping tests
 7. run command tests
+8. if upgrade, upgrade all vyos
+9. if upgrade, run point 6 and 7 again
-8. generate *.rst documentation
+10. generate *.rst documentation
-9. stop all nodes and delete the lab
+11. stop all nodes and delete the lab

-If something failed, you can open the lab in the `lab management` and investigate the problem.
+If something failed, you can open the lab in vyos the `lab management` and investigate the problem.

 ## content of the Lab Directory